Interested in purchasing a Spriggly's Beescaping native bee cabin online?

 Interested in a large-scale pollinator exhibit?

 Each exhibit is hand-crafted to meet the needs of your space.
-From school yards, to churches, to breweries, connections are easily made for the importance of pollinators.
+From school yards, to churches, to breweries, the importance of pollinators is easily tied into any space.
 Become a part of the solution and use your space as an opportunity to educate and build awareness around pollinators, while adding an exhibit that is attractive, functional, and educational.

 Even bees search for the perfect home!